Walk, Don't Run (film)

-Walk, Don't Run is a 1966 American comedy film directed by Charles Walters, and starring Cary Grant (in his final film role), Samantha Eggar and Jim Hutton.
-The film is set during the 1964 Summer Olympics in Tokyo and is a remake of the 1943 film The More the Merrier.
+Walk, Don't Run is a 1966 American romantic comedy film directed by Charles Walters (in his final film as a director), and starring Cary Grant (in his final film role), Samantha Eggar, and Jim Hutton.
+It follows a travelling industrialist visiting Tokyo, and accompanying a male athlete and a female apartment tenant, during the 1964 Summer Olympics.
+The film is a remake of the 1943 film The More the Merrier.
 The title stems from the basic rule of racewalking: that competitors must not run at any point (both feet leaving the ground).

 Plot

-In 1964, important British businessman Sir William Rutland arrives two days early in Tokyo and encounters a housing shortage caused by the 1964 Summer Olympics.
+In 1964, British businessman Sir William Rutland arrives two days early in Tokyo and encounters a housing shortage caused by the 1964 Summer Olympics.
 While at the British Embassy seeking help, he spots an advertisement for a roommate and soon finds himself at the residence of Christine Easton, who insists it would be improper to take him in as a housemate.
 Easton had forgotten to advertise that she wanted to sublet to a woman, but eventually, lets Rutland stay.

-Rutland sublets half of his space to American Olympic competitor Steve Davis, without consulting Easton.
-While Easton is less than thrilled with the arrangement, she has to put up with it, as she has already spent Rutland's share of the rent.
+Rutland sublets half of the space to American Olympic competitor Steve Davis, without consulting Easton.
+While she is less than thrilled with the arrangement, she has to put up with it, as she has already spent Rutland's share of the rent.
 Rutland sets about playing matchmaker for the two young people, in spite of their disparate personalities and Easton's engagement to a boringly dependable British diplomat, Julius D. Haversack.

 Davis repeatedly dodges questions about his Olympic sport.
 Rutland meddles in the young couple's romantic troubles.
-To further his matchmaking, he even strips down to his boxer shorts and a T-shirt so he can pretend to be a competitor and talk to Davis during his event, the 50-kilometre walk, and eventually heals the breach between the young lovers.
+To further his matchmaking, he strips down to his boxer shorts and a T-shirt so he can pretend to be a competitor and talk to Davis during his event, the 50-kilometre walk, and eventually heals the breach between the young lovers.